hakan-bing/dagger-android-injection/README.md

 # dagger-android-injection
-Dagger android injection with room and retrofit
+Android MVVM with dagger 2, room and retrofit